StockNews.com Initiates Coverage on Barnwell Industries (NYSE:BRN)

-StockNews.com began coverage on shares of Barnwell Industries (NYSE:BRN – Get Rating) in a note issued to investors on Thursday.
-The brokerage set a “buy” rating on the stock.
+StockNews.com began coverage on shares of Barnwell Industries (NYSE:BRN – Get Rating) in a research note issued to investors on Friday.
+The firm set a “hold” rating on the stock.

 Barnwell Industries Company Profile (Get Rating)